TCDev69/MicaPDF/README.md

 ## 🚀 Installation

 ### Option 1: Download Release (Recommended)
-1. Download `MicaPDF.exe` from the Releases page
+1. Download and run `MicaPDF-Setup-x.exe` from the Releases page
-2. Run `RegisterFileAssociation.ps1` as Administrator to set as default PDF viewer
-3. Double-click any PDF file to open with MicaPDF

 ### Option 2: Build from Source
 ```powershell